-In an effort to provide you with the most current and comprehensive information about our programs, prospective nursing students must attend a Nursing Information Session as part of application requirements.
+In an effort to provide you with the most current and comprehensive information about our program, prospective nursing students must attend a Nursing Information Session as part of application requirements.
 Applicants who attend receive specific nursing application packets and step by step submission instructions for priority processing.
+Applicants who have attended an info session within the last two years are responsible for meeting current admission requirements.
 Dates and times for info sessions can be found online at www.mccnh.edu/admissions/information-sessions